Certified eProgram for Risk Prevention

 • 4

-• Volunteers at an overdose prevention site in Vancouver, Canada, say they saved the life of a rat named Snuggles after the little rodent overdosed on heroin.
+• Article: Volunteers at an overdose prevention site in Vancouver, Canada, say they saved the life of a rat named Snuggles after the little rodent overdosed on heroin.

-• (02:25) Johann Hari: What causes drug addiction? - YouTube
+• Video: (02:25) Johann Hari: What causes drug addiction? - YouTube

-• (01:40) Addiction an the Rat Park Experiments - Short Version 14,908 views•Nov 16, 2016 by Channel Minute Videos Portfolio
+• Video: (01:40) Addiction an the Rat Park Experiments - Short Version 14,908 views•Nov 16, 2016 by Channel Minute Videos Portfolio

-• Let's get real about Cocaine.
+• Article/Video: Let's get real about Cocaine.
 Some drugs, including cocaine, can harm our physical apparatus (body).
 A medical doctor's opinion.

 • Chapter 3 Quiz: Substance Abuse and Addiction